A Field Guide for Young Professionals

 The Frameworks

-Six short chapters that give you the operating system: the GPS idea, the 32 competencies, how growth really happens, the four stages, finding your direction, and how to measure yourself.
+Six short chapters that give you the operating system: the GPS idea, the thirty things, how growth really happens, the three stages, finding your direction, and how to measure yourself.

 Why a GPS, not a map